Subscribe to updates

 Nottingham City Health and Wellbeing BoardWednesday, 28th May, 2025 1.30 pm

-The Nottingham City Health and Wellbeing Board met to discuss several key initiatives, including the Best Start Strategy, the Joint Strategic Needs Assessment (JSNA) Workplan, the Joint Local Health and Wellbeing Strategy, and the Better Care Fund (BCF).
-The board approved the JSNA Workplan 2025-2026, endorsed the Best Start Strategy, and ratified the 2025-26 BCF planning requirements.
+The Nottingham City Health and Wellbeing Board convened to discuss key strategies and performance reports, including the Better Care Fund (BCF) end-of-year report and plan for 2025-26, the Joint Strategic Needs Assessment (JSNA) work plan, and the final delivery of the Joint Local Health and Wellbeing Strategy 2022-25.
+The board also endorsed the Nottingham City Best Start Strategy.

 Corporate Scrutiny CommitteeWednesday, 28th May, 2025 9.30 am

-The Nottingham City Council Corporate Scrutiny Committee met on 28 May 2025 to discuss the lessons learned from the 2025/26 budget setting process, the annual Human Resources report, and the committee's work programme for the upcoming year.
-The committee also received an update on the council's IT infrastructure, which was discussed in an exempt session, meaning the public was excluded.
+The Nottingham City Council Corporate Scrutiny Committee met on 28 May 2025 to discuss the lessons learned from the 2025/26 budget setting process, the annual Human Resources report, and the committee's work programme for the coming year.
+The committee also reviewed its terms of reference.

 Nottinghamshire & City of Nottingham Fire & Rescue AuthorityFriday, 23rd May, 2025 10.30 am